jhilikb/jetson_ninstall/README.md

 # jetson_ninstall
 Install cuda related stuff in jetson nano

-# 1.You have to insert your sdcard and check partition name..use the following
+# 1.You have to insert your sdcard while your system is off then switch on and check partition name..use the following

 sudo fdisk -l
 lsblk -f